qmlbook/qmlbook/docs/ch02-start/start.rst

         title: qsTr("Hello World")
     }

 The ``HelloWord.qml`` program is written in the QML language.
 We'll discuss the QML language more in-depth in the next chapter.
 QML describes the user interface as a tree of hierarchical elements.
-In this case, a rectangle of 640 x 480 pixels, with a centered text that contains the words "Hello World".
-To capture user input, a mouse area spans the whole rectangle.
-When the user interacts with it, the application quits.

 To run the application on your own, press the |creatorrun| :guilabel:`Run` tool on the left side, or select :menuselection:`Build > Run` from the menu.